jjr2024/cs-457-project/README.md

 MAIN ANALYSIS
 In this section our Model is trained on the transcript calls of 50 companies.
 In order to insert a transcript into BERT we must first preprocess them into multiple "text-chunks" and assign each chuck the label of its parent transcript.
 In order to decide the labels we looked at the price movement over 20 days and 60 days.
-If the price went up by more than 5% over 20 days and more than 10% over 60 days it was label 1.
+If the price went up by more than 5% over 20 trading days (1 calendar month) and more than 10% over 60 trading days (3 calendar months) it was label 1.
 If it went down by 5% and 10% then it got the label -1.
 And if it did neither it got a 0.

 After preprocessing we have went from approximately 3,400 transcripts and labels to 187,313 text-chunks and labels.